What to Know About Tuition & Fees

 Plan money wise for your degree.
 Compare California State University - East Bay's fees and tuition to other American colleges and universities.
 Check for tuition tendencies and potential increases to find out whether you should budget for more funds for the next four years of paying for college.

 How Does California State University - East Bay Contrast With Other Schools?

 The subsequent table outlines how California State University - East Bay measures up to other schools nationally, regionally and by state.

 Discounted Tuition Available for Students Living in California

-California State University - East Bay tuition and fees for out-of-state students grew with a typical annual rate of 0.1% over the past 5 years.
-In the same time period, tuition grew by 0.0% and fees grew by 0.0%.
-Based on this, we estimate the cost of tuition and fees for this year will total $17,738.
+California State University - East Bay tuition and fees have not changed substantially in the last five years.
+We estimate the cost of tuition and fees for this year will total $17,724.

 The next chart displays projected future tuition and fees which includes residence based discounts for undergraduate students at California State University - East Bay.